 Lots of dogs have trouble resisting anything that may look tempting or delicious.
 Sometimes this is okay, but if they are eyeing something that could be harmful or toxic to them, you want to make sure you can let them know it’s not okay to investigate.
 The leave it command is a great way to let your dog know that they are not to touch, pick up, or eat whatever it is that has their attention.

 Some dogs like to put everything in their mouth.
 When it comes to toys and treats this is ok, but what if your dog picks up something that could be dangerous to them?
 The drop it command could be a lifesaver for your dog.
 This command also is a great way to teach your dog that possessiveness is not a good thing for them to exhibit, and by dropping and giving up items, they learn this.

 Teaching your dog basic commands is not only good for their mental health & manners, they can also help to make sure your dog avoids dangers and stays safe in emergency scenarios.
 Some dogs may be harder train than others, in which case you should consult an expert dog trainer or look into training classes in your area.
-It is your job as a responsible pet parent, to make sure your dog is setup for success in any situation.
+Professional Training programs like GoodPup and Dunbar academy make the process of training your furkid easier than ever.
+After all, it's our jobs as a responsible pet parents, to make sure our dogs are setup for success in any situation.